Localized Malignant Mesothelioma

 What Is the Prognosis for Localized Malignant Mesothelioma?

 The prognosis for localized mesothelioma is generally much better than for diffuse mesothelioma.
 Localized tumors are easier to remove with surgery, resulting in a better prognosis and a longer life expectancy.
-However, because localized mesothelioma is rare and studies of it limited, accurate survival times or prognosis estimations are limited.
+However, because localized mesothelioma is rare and studies of it are limited, accurate survival times or prognosis estimations are limited.

 One study reviewed the literature but found it difficult to come up with a good average or median survival time.
 Some studies indicated a median survival of 12 to 36 months, while others reported median survival times of up to 29 months.[5]